 Angelika Brandt (female)

 Prof. Dr. Angelika Brandt was born in Minden Westfalen and studied biology and education at the University of Oldenburg (MSc 1987, PhD 1992).
-She became full professor at the University of Hamburg in 1995 at the Zoological Museum where she curates the Department Invertebrates II (Crustacea and Polychaeta) and since 2003 she has either been deputy director or director (2004-2009) of the Zoological Museum of the University of Hamburg.
+She became full professor at the University of Hamburg in 1995 at the Zoological Museum where she curates the Department Invertebrates II (Crustacea and Polychaeta) and since 2003 she has either been deputy director or director (2004-2009) of the Zoological Museum of the University of Hamburg until March 2017 when she moved tot he Goethe-University of Frankfurt.
+In Frankfurt she is the head of Marine Zoology at the Senckenberg Research Institute and Natural History Museum.

-She is now deputy director of the CeNak (Centre of Natural History) of the University of Hamburg (https://www.cenak.uni-hamburg.de/sammlungen/zoologie/wirbellose2.html).
-Angelika Brandt works on macrofauna of the deep sea and Polar Regions and has joined 23 expeditions with research vessels including the maiden expedition with the new research vessel Sonne in 2014/2015 (https://www.cenak.uni-hamburg.de/aktuelles/projekte/expedition-vema-transit.html).
+Angelika Brandt works on macrofauna of the deep sea and Polar Regions and has joined 23 expeditions with research vessels including the maiden expedition with the new research vessel Sonne in 2014/2015.
 She works on the systematics, biodiversity, biogeography, evolution and ecology of deep-sea Isopoda (Crustacea, Malacostraca).

 Alexandra Giorgetti (female)